-Cross Border VAT Advisor
+Tax Advisor Services – Cross Border VAT Specialist

-Our Cross Boarder VAT Experience
+Our Cross Border VAT Experience

 We advise clients on the implications of dealing with non-UK suppliers and customers.
 The Brexit world has brought additional administrative headaches and cross border VAT challenges.

-Many of our clients are regularly import and export goods.
+Many of our clients regularly import and export goods.
 We have assisted many of them with their cross border VAT requirements and we have substantial experience in this area.

-The Cross Boarder VAT Problem
+The Cross Border VAT Problem

 Import VAT can be a cashflow headache.

-Dealing with EU countries complex as the rules are designed to avoid competition based on different VAT rates.
+Dealing with EU countries is complex as the rules are designed to avoid competition based on different VAT rates.
 So there are local, national, VAT rules within an EU wide framework.